Tarandro/MML_java/README.md

 To perform tests with JUnit use "mvn test" in the root folder of this project.

-To package the project as an executable JAR use "mvn package" in the root folder of this project.
-Then get the JAR file in the "/target" folder.
+To package the project as an executable JAR use `mvn package` in the root folder of this project.
+Then get the JAR file in the `/target` folder.
-This JAR file can be executed with the command "java -jar <filepath>".
+This JAR file can be executed with the command `java -jar <filepath>`.

 ### How to use the application